 You might also consider talking to people you know who are currently practicing as Surgical Technologists.
 It will be helpful to talk to them at a time when they are rested, away from the site where they practice.
-Ask specific questions, such as why they came into Surgical Technology, what the advantages and disadvantages of Surgical Technology as a career are, what their most memorable moments in surgery have been, and what the hardest and most rewarding aspects of their professional duties are.
+Ask specific questions, such as why they came into Surgical Services, what the advantages and disadvantages of Surgical Technology as a career are, what their most memorable moments in surgery have been, and what the hardest and most rewarding aspects of their professional duties are.

 The Health Sciences Campus Program advisor can help you understand the various Health Sciences Campus programs, if you think that various aspects of the surgical technologist's duties would not appeal to you.
 There is also a Health Sciences Campus Programs brochure that outlines the various programs, deadlines for admission, etc.

 There are other resources that you might want to consider.
 The Internet can be a valuable tool for researching questions you may have, and outlining issues of the profession.
 Journals from the Association of Surgical Technologists (AST) and the Association of periOperative Nurses (AORN) are available at the EFSC Library.
 These may also help you to find answers in your research.